 “Oran dora,” said Suzy. “[We’re off to Easter Island next.]”

 “Whee!”
 Lilly laughed and kicked when Michael cut her cord.
-Eva and Lilly floated down the river.
+Eva and Lilly floated down the river together.
 Then Michael cut Craig’s cord, and Suzy’s, and Jay’s, and his own, leaving Leo’s inner-tube tied to the bridge.
 Jay’s tube spun clockwise until it brushed the left bank and spun counterclockwise.

 “I hope your husband is okay,” Suzy said to Eva.
 “How long have you been married?”